TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 10/Luke 10.38.md

 ---

-Now as they went on their way, he entered into a certain village: and a certain woman named Martha received him into her house.
+It happened as they went on their way, he entered into a certain village, and a certain woman named Martha received him into her house.